ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 ## Set up drush site aliases

 [Drush site aliases](http://docs.drush.org/en/9.x/usage/#site-aliases) help to address individual sites without being in the specific directory inside the web container.
-There is an example *self.site.yml* already with `drush/sites` folder, showing the basic format for default (self) site with environments *prod* and *stage*.

 We'll set the *root* and *uri* parameters to point to the Drupal root (within container) and the full url to the site instance.